 Intensive Intercultural Training for your Organisation

-intensive half-day intercultural training modules delivered anywhere you want it
+intensive two-day intercultural training modules delivered anywhere you want it

 You can put the intercultural training module together almost as you like to fit your specific needs and you can invite up 18 participants for each intercultural course module.
 Each course can be finalised with an online test and Gugin Training certificates to those who pass.